jsiegenthaler/homebridge-eosstb/README.md

 [![npm](https://badgen.net/npm/dt/homebridge-eosstb)](https://www.npmjs.com/package/homebridge-eosstb)
 [![donate](https://badgen.net/badge/donate/paypal/91BE09)](https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468)

-`homebridge-eosstb` is a Homebridge plugin allowing you to control your set-top box (typically an ARRIS DCX960) running on the Magenta/Telenet/UPC/Virgin Media/Ziggo
-TV platform with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.
+`homebridge-eosstb` is a Homebridge plugin allowing you to control your set-top box (typically an ARRIS DCX960) running on the Magenta AT / Telenet BE / UPC CH / Virgin Media GB & IE / Ziggo NL TV platform with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.

 This plugin displays your set-top box as a Set-Top Box accessory with power, channel and remote-control capabilities on your iOS device (iPhone, iPad, iMac, etc.).